shivakumardhandapani/Computer-Vision/README.md

 ## Note

-This repository is for educational purposes and showcases work completed during the course.
+This repository is for educational purposes only and showcases the work completed during the course.